YottaDB/YDBDoc/ProgGuide/opdebug.rst

 .. parsed-literal::
    REC[ALL] [intlit|strlit]

-* The optional integer literal specifies a previously entered command by the counting back from the present.
+* The optional integer literal specifies a previously entered command by counting back from the present.
 * The optional string literal specifies the most recently entered command line that starts with characters matching the (case-sensitive) literal.
-* When the RECALL command has no argument, it displays up to a maximum of 99 available past Direct Mode entries.
+* When the RECALL command has no argument, it displays up to a maximum of 99 available previous Direct Mode entries.

-If the Direct Mode session has just started, you may not have entered 99 lines for YottaDB to save and therefore you will not have 99 lines to look at.
+If the session in Direct Mode has just started, you may not have entered 99 lines for YottaDB to save and therefore you will not have 99 lines to look at.
 The most recently entered YottaDB command line has the number one (1), older lines have higher numbers.
 YottaDB does not include the RECALL command in the listing.
 If the RECALL command is issued from a location other than the Direct Mode prompt, YottaDB issues a run-time error.

 Example:

 .. parsed-literal::
    YDB>write $zgbldir
-   /usr/lib/yottadb/r1.20_x86/mumps.gld
+   /usr/lib/yottadb/r120/mumps.gld
    YDB>set $zgbldir="test.gld"
    YDB>set a=10
    YDB>set b=a